 - Great for hikers and photographers to reach quieter locations

-- Lots of tours passing and stopping
+- Lots of tours passing by and stopping on the road

-7. Diamondback Gulch
+7. Diamondback Gulch Trail

-Diamondback Gulch was the first trail we went back for a second run after completing each of the 9 drives in this guide.
+The thoroughly enjoyable Diamondback Gulch Jeep trail is arguably the most diverse off roading route in Sedona.
+You will drive in 4H and 4L, navigate a gigantic V shaped ravine, glide through dirt packed turns and cross sharp rocks at a snails pace.
+Diamondback Gulch was the first trail we went back for a second run at after completing each of the 9 routes in this guide.
 The gulch itself is a 300 ft steep drop followed immediately by a 400 ft steep climb right back out.

-- Trail Distance: 6.7 miles point to point
+- Distance: 6.7 miles point to point

 - Elevation Gain: 400 feet

-- Trail Difficulty: Moderate / Hard
+- Difficulty: Moderate / Hard

-- Time Required: 2 hours
+- Time: 2 hours

 - Gears: 4H and 4L